abinashgit005/hashnode-backup/clr63cnvr000c08l5d145d0wz.md

 in deployment manifest file, in the spec section we need to give the pod specification so that it will create the desired numbers of pods (as mentioned in replicas option).

-\* Make sure you have same labels in pod and selector &gt; matchLabels section
+\* Make sure you have same labels in pod and deployment's selector &gt; matchLabels section

 ```yaml
 apiVersion: apps/v1